cpjoshi/BotFrameworkExplorations/RockPaperScissorGameBot/README.md

 ## To try this sample

-- In a terminal, navigate to `EchoBot`
+- In a terminal, navigate to `RockPaperScissorGameBot`

     ```bash
     # change into project folder
-    cd # EchoBot
+    cd # RockPaperScissorGameBot
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.